anima-wg/brski-cloud/anima-brski-cloud.md

 For use case one, as described in {{bootstrap-via-cloud-registrar-and-owner-registrar}}, the Cloud Registrar redirects the pledge to an owner Registrar in order to complete bootstrap with the owner Registrar.
 When bootstrapping against an owner Registrar, this Registrar will interact with a CA to assist in issuing certificates to the pledge.
 This is illustrated in {{arch-one}}.

 For use case two, as described {{bootstrap-via-cloud-registrar-and-owner-est-service}}, the Cloud Registrar issues a voucher itself without redirecting the pledge to an owner Registrar, the Cloud Registrar will inform the pledge what domain to use for accessing EST services in the voucher response.
-In this model, the pledge interacts directly with the EST service to enrol.
+In this model, the pledge interacts directly with the EST service to enroll.
 The EST service will interact with a CA to assist in issuing certificated to the pledge.
 This is illustrated in {{arch-two}}.

-It also also possible that the Cloud Registrar may redirect the pledge to another Cloud Registrar operated by a VAR, with that VAR's Cloud Registrar then redirecting the pledge to the Owner Registrar.
+It also possible that the Cloud Registrar may redirect the pledge to another Cloud Registrar operated by a VAR, with that VAR's Cloud Registrar then redirecting the pledge to the Owner Registrar.
 This scenario is discussed further in sections {{multiple-http-redirects}} and {{considerationsfor-http-redirect}}.

 The mechanisms and protocols by which the Registrar or EST service interacts with the CA are transparent to the pledge and are out-of-scope of this document.